CAFAudit/audit-service/production-marathon/README.md

 The Production Marathon deployment supports the deployment of the CAF Audit Web Service on Mesos/Marathon.
 This folder contains the marathon environment and template files that are required to deploy the service application.

+## Prerequisites

+If you do not have a production ready deployment of Elasticsearch to test the production CAF Audit Web Service deployment against, follow the [production-prereqs/README.md](production-prereqs/README.md).
+These instructions will guide you on how to setup a non-production instance of Elasticsearch on Mesos/Marathon for the purposes of smoke testing.

 ## Service Configuration

 ### Marathon Template
 The `marathon.json.b` template file describes the marathon deployment information required for the CAF Audit Web Service.
 The template file uses property substitution to get values for configurable properties **required** for service deployment.
 These properties are configured in the marathon environment file.

 ### Marathon Environment
-The `marathon.env` file supports configurable property settings necessary for service deployment.
+The `environment.sh` file supports configurable property settings necessary for service deployment.
 These include:

-- `DOCKER_REGISTRY`: This setting configures the docker repository that the CAF Audit Web Service image will be pulled from.

 - `CAF_AUDIT_SERVICE_PORT`: This property configures the port that the CAF Audit Web Service listens on.